Man arrested after woman and child die with stab wounds in north London

 A 37-year-old man has been arrested following the incident in Barnet.

-A man has been arrested after a woman and child, who police believe to be mother and daughter, died with stab wounds in north London on Tuesday.
+A man has been arrested after a woman and child, who police believe to be mother and son, died with stab wounds in north London on Tuesday.

 The London Ambulance Service (LAS) called police to an address in Brookside South, Barnet, at 1.37pm on Tuesday.